JerowinGeo/spam-filterization/README-Backendexplaination.md

 ##### What are Stopwords?
 Stopwords are common words in a language (e.g., "the", "is", "in", "and") that usually do not carry significant meaning and are often excluded from text processing tasks to focus on more meaningful words.
+#### Why Remove Stopwords?
-Why Remove Stopwords?: Stopwords can reduce noise in text data when analyzing or building models, as they don't contribute much to the context or meaning.
+Stopwords can reduce confusion in text data when analyzing or building models, as they don't contribute much to the context or meaning.

 ### Flask App Initialization
 ```
 app = Flask(__name__)
 ```

 ### Spam Filter Class
 ```
 class HybridSpamFilter:
 ```

-### A class combining:
+as it is a hybrid filter it contain more than one type of filter in this filter it contains the following below;

 #### Heuristic Filtering:
-Detects spam based on specific keywords.
+Detects spam based on specific keywords. it uses the keywords in the data set that is loaded and classifies the mail.
 #### Reputation Filtering:
-Flags emails from known spam domains.
+finds the emails from known spam domains. that is it classify based on the senders email(for example if the email is from a suspicious sender the mail will be considered a spam.)
 #### Machine Learning:
-Uses a Naive Bayes model trained on labeled email data.
+Uses a Naive Bayes model trained on labeled email data.(it uses the given dataset and trains the model to classify the spam mail)

 ### Constructor: Initialization
 ```